What Is Dialysis?

 - Peritoneal dialysis—uses the blood vessels in the lining of your abdomen—the body's natural filter—along with a special solution via a peritoneal catheter to filter blood.
 With this method, blood never leaves the body.
 At-home peritoneal dialysis can be done with a machine or manually at home, at work or even while traveling.

 - Hemodialysis—filters the blood with a machine called a dialyzer.
 Once you are connected to the dialyzer via your hemodialysis access, blood flows into the machine, gets filtered and is returned to the body.
 There is a choice in where you do hemodialysis and who performs the treatment.
 In-center hemodialysis is done at the center by a team of medical professionals.
-At-home hemodialysis can be performed in the comfort of your own home with the help of a care partner.
+At-home hemodialysis can be performed in the comfort of your own home with or without a care partner, depending on your therapy choice.

 Dialysis facts at a glance